cysouw/diathesis/text/c05_preverbs.md

 ### [ N | N ] Preverb intransitives without diathesis {#sec:preverb-intranstive-without-diathesis}

-It is highly unusual for prefixed intransitive verbs to not show any valency change [@Next a,b], not even a difference between the usage of the attributive participles [@Next c,d].
+It is highly unusual for prefixed intransitive verbs to not show any valency change [@next a,b], not even a difference between the usage of the attributive participles [@next c,d].
 It seems to be slightly more common for only the prefixed participle to be open for attributive usage (see [@sec:preverb-intransitive-with-unaccusative]).

 :::ex
 a.
 Die Milch kocht.